 One of the most beautiful cities, in a country that is known for its beautiful cities, Valencia is a big place, packed with shopping, long parks like the Turia Park, the Las Fallas festival, food and everything else, But I wanted to highlight some of the more natural areas that you can find in the surrounding countryside.
+These beautiful nature spots are perfect for your adventures, such as hiking trips or even rock climbing with Valencian locals.
 One of the best things about living in Spain is that places are really not well advertised or known outside of their communities, and so if you can find a beautiful, special place, you might just have it to yourself.
 Below I'll talk about a few amazing natural spaces that you will be itching to explore after seeing them.

 Around 60 km north of the city of Valencia, the Serra Calderona National Park is one of the best places to visit from the city.
 The mountains here are part of a long range that stretches almost 39 km, and is often called La Calderona.
 The highest point in the area is El Gorgo at 907m high, and the views from here are remarkable.
 One of the reasons the natural scenery here is so undisturbed is due to the protection to olive-growing lands, and ensuring that both the natural and chemical balances are maintained.
 There are a lot of rules about what you can and can't do, but one of the things you will not be able to avoid doing is being amazed.

 The park is around 60,000 hectares of natural beauty and walking routes, with much of the land dominated by pine forests and especially Aleppo Pine trees.
 My favourite thing about walking in pine forests is the smell, and although the land here if often quite dry, the presence of the two major rivers, the Palancia and the Turia (which mark the borders of the park) keep the park green and lush for most of the year.

 Serra Calderona National ParkSerra Calderona, 46163, Valencia, Spain